evertonjuniti/sjcam-owncast-aws/Instructions/docs-en-us/05-Owncast-EC2-instance-configuration.md

     - Click the Add New Rule button
     - Rule number 105 (this is an example, it must be one number after the last rule you already had), SSH (port 22), Source: 0.0.0.0/0
     - Click the Add New Rule button
-    - Rule number 106 (this is an example, it must be one number after the last rule you already had). one number after the last rule you already had), Custom TCP (port range 1024-65535), Source: 0.0.0.0/0
     - Click the Save changes button
   - Go to the Outbound Rules tab and click the Edit Outbound Rules button
     - Click the Add New Rule button